 By the way, see my post about vegan pantry staples I always have on hand to make sure I can make just about any recipe without an extra trip to the store.

 How to make vegan banana pancakes

 To make these easy dairy free banana pancakes, I first mash a very ripe peeled banana in a large bowl with a fork until it turns into a smooth puree.
-Then I pour in non-dairy milk, chia seeds, and whisk to combine.

 (You can see the exact proportions and print out the full recipe in the recipe card below).